ajbarry3/createjs-module/README.md

-# Easeljs-Next
+# CreateJS library module for Angular and Ionic

-This is the createjs-0.8.2 collection module for Angular and Ionic.
+This is the createjs-0.8.2 collection.

+* EaselJS
+* TweenJS
+* SoundJS
+* PreloadJS

 You can find documentation at [CreateJS](http://blog.createjs.com/).

-***Note vectored objects do not work with StageGL only bitmap images.

 ## Install